Summit: Conversations 2024

 Elke Gaugele holds a PhD in cultural anthropology and works as a professor for Fashion and Styles/Contextual Design at the Academy of Fine Arts Vienna, Institute for Education in the Art (IKL).
 She specializes in postcolonial and feminist intersectional fashion theory and global practice with a focus on the politics, global/social justice, ethics, and aesthetics of fashion.
 Her cultural analysis further focuses on the role of fashion, design and art in the context of global flight and migration, as well as for democracy in times of rising far-right extremism.

 Sarah Held works as a scholar and artist at the Academy of Fine Arts in Vienna.
 She holds a PhD in cultural studies and is vice-principal investigator of the fwf-research project “fashion and the far-right. the new complexity in style” (2023-2026). held was a doctoral fellow of friedrich ebert foundation and had a mentorship with otto von busch from parsons school of design, nyc.
-Her fields are critical fashion studies,
+Her fields are critical fashion studies.

 Lorraine Henry King is a Senior Fellow of Advance HE and is a fashion and costume practitioner, multi-media artist and race equity mentor.
 Henry King’s research in Black heroic masculinities using costume and surface adornment to rapidly rebalance readings of Black skin, positioning it as heroic.
 She collaborates across the University of the Arts on practice-based methodologies.
 Her research has been presented internationally through Critical Costume, the European Popular Culture Association, and the Superhero Project.
 Her publications include Heroic Skins: Superheroes, Excess and Black Skin as Costume in ‘Superheroes and Excess: A Philosophical Adventure', by Jamie Brassett and Richard Reynolds as part of Routledge's 'Advances in Comics Studies' series.
 Lorraine is also a member of FACE and chairs the Black Identities group for the Fashion Costume and Visuals Cultures (FCVC) Network.